KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws1-dom/2elementvalue.md

 Notice we can leave the name blank.
 The value will be empty but the alert still displays with nothing inside.
   {% endhint %}

 1. Great!
 Now we can update the DOM with information about the order in the `submitOrder` function.
 We should also append extra text to their name so it sounds friendly.
 We can do this using **string concatenation**.
-In Atom, remove the alert message and replace it with
+In Atom, remove the alert message from the `submitOrder` function body and replace it with
    ```javascript
 document.querySelector('.order-details').innerHTML = name + " would like a drink!";
    ```